Pasonnn/aws-cloud-practitioner/8-amazon-s3.md

 ## 72. S3 Overview

 ### Section Introduction

-- Amazon S3 is one of the main building blocks of AWS
+**Amazon S3** (Simple Storage Service) is one of the main building blocks of AWS:

-- It's advertised as "infinitely scaling" storage
+- **It's advertised as "infinitely scaling" storage** - can store virtually unlimited amounts of data
-- Many website use Amazon S3 as a backbone
+- **Many websites use Amazon S3 as a backbone** - for storing images, videos, and static content
-- Many AWS services use Amazon S3 as an integration as well
+- **Many AWS services use Amazon S3 as an integration** as well - S3 integrates with many other AWS services
-- We-ll have a step-by-step approach to S3
+- We'll have a step-by-step approach to S3

 ### Amazon S3 Use cases
 - Backup and storage